net-cat/tandy_1000_ps2_keyboard/README.md

 ### Configuring the Arduino

 > NOTE: Please be careful about programming the Arduino while it is installed.
-Your USB port can't power the Tandy 1000's 5V rail.
+Your USB port probably can't power the Tandy 1000's 5V rail and it's probably not great for the Tandy to have only its 5V rail powered.

 1. Connect your USB/TTL Adapter to your system, installing the drivers if you have Windows.
 2. Install the [PS2KeyAdvanced](https://github.com/techpaul/PS2KeyAdvanced) library into your Arduino IDE.
 (Either from GitHub or the `Tools -> Manage Libraries...` menu.)